What is MySQL: A Beginner’s Guide to the Popular Database System

 • AMPPS (MAC – Windows)

-Thanks to these programs, you can easily have MySQL and prepare your development environment.
-In addition, the programs we have mentioned also support languages such as PHP, PYTHON, PERL by default, depending on the package content.
+Thanks to these programs, you can easily have it and prepare your development environment.
+In addition, the programs we have mentioned also support languages such as PHP, PYTHON, and PERL by default, depending on the package content.

 Differences Between MySQL and SQL